armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 ## Architecture

 The Scale Agent stores account data in a dedicated table called `clouddriver.kubesvc_accounts`.
-It does not modify or delete the account data in the `clouddriver.accounts` table.
+It does not modify or delete the account data in the original credential source.

 An account has the following lifecycle states:

 - Non-transient:

-  - `INACTIVE`: This is the initial state.
-Scale Agent has provisioned the account, but the account is waiting for a migration operation.
+  - `INACTIVE`: This is the initial state when a user adds an account.
+The account is waiting for a migration operation.
   - `ACTIVE`: Scale Agent watches and manages the account.
   - `FAILED`: Scale Agent failed to add or delete an account.
   - `ORPHANED`: Neither Scale Agent nor Clouddriver is managing the account.
 It is inactive.
 You usually see this state when restarting or bringing down all of the replicas managing that account.